Implicit bias produces neural scaling laws in learning curves, from perceptrons to deep networks: Results of power law exponent coefficients and computation of errors

 The aim of this section is to explain the procedure used to compute the exponents $\gamma_1, \gamma_2$ of the power laws

 It is possible to combine the two power laws only in the regime of $P$ large enough such that

-with a limit function $\Phi$ that does not depend on $P$.
+with a master curve function $\Phi$ that does not depend on $P$.

 The first passage is to decide the minimum $P$ to consider for the procedure.
-For CNNs and ResNets the curves collapsed for values of $P \ll P_{dataset}$, resulting in more accurate results than in the ViT cases.
 We observed that a value of $P$ slightly bigger or smaller than the chosen one did not change substantially the estimate of $\gamma_1$.
+In almost all cases we used $P\sim 26000$ as the minimum value.

 Then, in the collapsed graph in Fig. \ref{fig:passages} a least-squares fit is performed over the pure power-law region to obtain a prediction of $\gamma_1$ for each value of $P$.
 The final $\gamma_1$ value is the mean, and the associated error is the error of the mean.